Fraud and Regulatory Investigations

 Examples of the types of fraud cases in which we have acted include:-

-The firm undertakes certain regulatory work involving investigations by regulators such as the Financial Services Authority or investigations and prosecutions by other regulatory bodies such as the Health and Safety Executive or the Trading Standards Authority.
+The firm undertakes certain regulatory work involving investigations by regulators such as the Financial Conduct Authority or investigations and prosecutions by other regulatory bodies such as the Health and Safety Executive or the Trading Standards Authority.
+We are also able to provide advice on compliance with the requirements of the Bribery Act 2010 and the Modern Slavery Act 2015 by commercial organisations.

-Legal aid is occasionally available but these cases are much more often funded by the employing company or insurance.
-All enquiries of this nature should in the first instance be addressed to Steven Bird.
+Legal aid is occasionally available if individuals are charged or interviewed in certain circumstances but these cases are much more often funded by the employing company or insurance.